Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-The main shortcomings of pooled methods are that they are difficult to implement, do not provide formal optimality or feasibility guarantees (particularly when handling non-trivial constraints), and may require massive computation depending on the post-processing heuristics.
-We discuss these shortcomings in greater detail in Section \ref{Sec::SeizurePrediction}.

-The fact that \RiskSLIM{} produces risk scores with lower loss compared to pooled approaches shows that direct optimization can efficiently recover models that may not be found via massive post-processing (i.e., where we train all possible $\ell_1$ and $\ell_2$ penalized logistic regression models, and convert them to risk scores by applying specially-designed heuristics).
-Here, we have shown that the latter strategy may still produce risk scores that perform well.
-In Section \ref{Sec::SeizurePrediction}, we show that the difference in performance is significant in the presence of non-trivial constraints.
+\end{itemize} The fact that \RiskSLIM{} risk scores have lower loss compared to pooled methods shows that direct optimization can efficiently find solutions that may not be found by exhaustive post-processing (e.g., where we fit all possible $\ell_1$ and $\ell_2$ penalized logistic regression models, and convert them to risk scores with specially-designed heuristics).
+Here, we have shown that exhaustive post-processing strategies can often produce risk scores that perform well.
+In Section \ref{Sec::SeizurePrediction}, however, we will see that the performance gap can be significant in the presence of non-trivial constraints.

-\subsubsection{On Computation}
+\paragraph{On Computation}

 Although the risk score problem is NP-hard, we trained \RiskSLIM{} models that were certifiably optimal or had small optimality gaps for all datasets in under 20 minutes using an \LCPA{} implementation with the improvements in Section \ref{Sec::AlgorithmicImprovements}.
 Even when \LCPA{} did not recover a certifiably optimal solution, it produced a risk score that performed well and did not exhibit the calibration issues of models built heuristically.